mavc85/Age-and-Gender-Prediction-Based-on-Face/README.md

 # Age-and-Gender-Prediction-Based-on-Face

+My second machine-learning project

-A model that predicts the age and gender of a face using the OpenCV library
+A model that predicts the age and gender of a face using the OpenCV library, Caffe models, and Numpy

+Thanks to https://www.thepythoncode.com/article/gender-and-age-detection-using-opencv-python for the guide